Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 * Uninstall CPS

-To disable DVS, please refer to the section `DVS and SBPS` and to uninstall CPS, please refer to the section `Uninstall CPS` section under the content `Scalable Boot Projection Service` documented in the publication:
-`HPE Cray Supercomputing User Services Software Administration Guide: CSM on HPE Cray Supercomputing EX Systems (S-8063)`.
+To disable DVS, please refer to the section `DVS and SBPS` and to uninstall CPS, please refer to the section `Uninstall CPS` under the content `Scalable Boot Projection Service` documented in the publication `HPE Cray Supercomputing User Services Software Administration Guide: CSM on HPE Cray Supercomputing EX Systems (S-8063)`.

 ### Glossary